killer415tv/gw2_speedometer/README.md

  - Multi lap supported (1 logfile each lap)
  - 3D log visualizer
  - Ghost mode to replay your best logfile
+ - 2D map loader, with drag and drop and autosearch

 # Available maps